sciapp/gr/lib/grm/grplot/README.md

    `error:{{error_bar_color:`color_index`},{downward_scap_color:`color_index`},{upward_scap_color:`color_index`}}`

-2. `int_lim`: This parameter defines the boundary's of the integral which should get displayed.
-3. `orientation`: This parameter defines the orientation of the displayed lines.
+2. `orientation`: This parameter defines the orientation of the displayed lines.
 They can either be drawn `horizontal` or `vertical` while the default is `horizontal`.

 ### MARGINAL_HEATMAP